-Entrance at Kingman Army Air Field during World War II (photo by Kingman Army Air Field Museum)
+Entrance at Kingman Army Air Field in Arizona during World War II (photo by Kingman Army Air Field Museum)

 The Army Air Force Flexible Gunnery School, Kingman, Arizona, was built at the start of World War II as an aerial gunnery training base, located on approximately 4,145 acres in Mohave County next to U.S. Route 66.
 Arizona was an ideal location due to its sparse low population and miles of wide open spaces.

 It offered its first classes in January of 1943, and was renamed Kingman Army Air Field (KAAF) later that year with the primary mission of training gunners for the B-17 Flying Fortress.

 The air field became one of the Army Air Corps' largest, training 35,000 individuals.
 Its facilities included housing for 3,200 enlisted men, 3,070 cadets and 430 officers.
 "Bugs Bunny" became the base's official mascot (see photo of sign above) because of the large number of rabbits that inhabited in the area.
 The base newspaper was known as the "Cactus".
 With the end of the war, additional training bases were not needed, and Kingman was ordered to close.

 Within a year of the signing of peace treaties, about 34,000 airplanes had been moved to 30 locations within the U.S. The War Assets Administration (WAA) and the Reconstruction Finance Corporation (RFC) handled the disposal of these aircraft.

 The RFC established depots around the country to store and sell surplus aircraft.
 By the summer of 1945, at least 30 sales-storage depots and 23 sales centers were in operation.
 In November 1945, it was estimated a total of 117,210 aircraft would be transferred as surplus.